john-farina/sleepScapes/README.md

 The soundScape Controller manages all interaction for each soundScape, including creating, viewing, and deleting Soundscapes, also allowing users to like and comment on posts and to remove them.
 The Soundscape model has a relationship with comments and likes through join tables that store user IDs.
 Each Soundscape can have multiple attachments such as Video, Audio, and Screenshot.
 Soundscapes can then be properly tagged to the relevant theme after posting a new one.

 #### **Users**
-The users are being controlled with Clearance for the best authentication and security i needed for this project, and added on top of the included Model and Controller. <br/>
+The users are being controlled with the `Clearance` gem for the best authentication and security i needed for this project, and added on top of the included Model and Controller. <br/>
 Users on soundScapes can Follow other users, like posts and comment, these things are linked to the user.
 User's likes will show up on their profile to save it for later. <br/>
 Users can also edit their Name, Profile Picture, or Profile Banner as well. without messing with any other value that they do not want to edit.
 - Users can follow other users, and see who is following them and who they are following.